4xPip/MT4-License-system-for-trading-bots/README.md

 10. **Account numbers:** Moreover, you can view the list of account numbers and every customer who owns them.

-11.**Expiry date:** Extend/Remove the subscription of any customer anytime through simple clicks.
+11. **Expiry date:** Extend/Remove the subscription of any customer anytime through simple clicks.
 You can update the expiry date whenever you want

 12. **Renew license:** It will redirect customers to you whenever their license is Expired.
 Customers will see a message to contact their seller to purchase new licenses.